shimondoodkin/nodejs-autorestart/README.md

 and the script stops.

 ### Nginx?
-Yes I also use Nginx as front.
-To let me in the future to change and integrate different servers seemlessly.
+Yes I also use Nginx as front. (but it is not required).
+I use it to let me in the future to change and integrate different servers seemlessly.
 It is  basicly:  nginx<->nodejs as an upstream. also i added php-cgi to nginx to use moadmin.php - mongodb db editor.